- 1 Introduction

 The Objects catalog keeps all the objects which were uploaded into the system and provides means to view, modify, copy, move, and do other actions with them.

-To access Objects ctalog, go to Workshop > Objects.
+To access Objects catalog, go to Workshop > Objects.

-The Objects catalog consists of four sections: My, Bookmarks, Featured and Sandbox.
+The Objects catalog consists of three sections: My, Bookmarks and Featured.

 ‘My’ section is automatically created for each user registered in the system.
 The purpose of this section is to store the objects used in the games created by a particular user.
 When a user creates a new game, a game group is automatically created and linked to the game.